 This post contains affiliate links.
 Disclosure policy here.

 Let Us Know How It Goes

-If you try these Grilled Hawaiian Meatballs or any other recipe on Suburban Simplicity, don’t forget to rate the recipe and let us know how it went in the comments below, we love hearing from you!
+If you try these Grilled Hawaiian Meatballs (aka - meatball and pineapple skewers) or any other recipe on Suburban Simplicity, don’t forget to rate the recipe and let us know how it went in the comments below.
+We love hearing from you!
 Better yet, use the hashtag #suburbansimplicity if you make the recipe.

 Easy Grilled Pineapple Meatball Skewers Recipe

 - BBQ Grill

 - Spatula or cooking spoon